PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 1.5 | Mineral taxonomy using Mindat
 1 | Checking email/prepare for meeting with Nicole and meeting with Nicole 1 | Webex meeting with digitization team
+.5 | Compiling notes from meeting/emailing curators about their social media involvement